Digital Nomad Life in Taiwan

 When we asked expats and global nomads about the quality of medical care in Taiwan, they replied:

 "Taiwan offers a comprehensive range of healthcare services, including preventive care, primary care, and specialized care.
 The public healthcare system in Taiwan is of high quality and is accessible to both citizens and foreign residents.
 The public healthcare system is funded by the government and provides free or low-cost medical services to citizens and foreign residents.
 Expats in Taiwan can use the public healthcare system by registering with the local health bureau and obtaining a National Health Insurance card.
-This card allows them to access the same services as citizens, including free or discounted medical services, prescription drugs, and hospitalization," commented a person living in Taiwan.
+This card allows them to access the same services as citizens, including free or discounted medical services, prescription drugs, and hospitalization," explained one digital nomad living in Taiwan.

 Get Quote